 Placing a bookcase or TV cabinet on the same wall as a fireplace will make the room feel small and cramped.
 Instead, spread out the larger elements of the room to create balance.
 Place large pieces of furniture on opposite walls or in different areas of the room so that the room feels more open.

 Make sure you have good lighting in all areas of the room to make it feel more open and unified.
 Using a variety of lamps can also help to distract from an irregular shaped room.
-Try a standing lamp on one end of the sofa with a table lamp on an end table at the other end.
+Try a standing lamp on one end of the sofa.
+Try a table lamp on an end table at the other end of the sofa.
 Wall sconces over a fireplace create a cozy nook.
 And overhead lighting in a dark corner will make the space feel more open.

 Open a Traffic Path

 A small room that has more than one entrance can make for a narrow traffic path, making the room feel cramped.
-Instead, separate the room into two smaller conversation areas combined with a large area rug to open up the traffic path through the room and bridge the two areas.
+Instead, separate the room into two smaller conversation areas.
+Use a large area rug to open up the traffic path through the room and bridge the two areas.